aarond0623/ticketnotes-powershell/README.md

 ## Configuration

-Configuration is saved in "config.json" in the SimpleTicket directory.
+Configuration is saved in "config.json" in the TicketNotes directory.
 If the configuration file does not exist, a default one will be created with the following values:

 ```json
 {